 - Plantar fasciitis: A type of heel pain.

 - Plantar warts: Warts that appear on the bottom of the feet.

 Once you are diagnosed, your foot doctor will first consider all nonsurgical treatment options, such as physical therapy or a type of medicine, before recommending orthopedic surgery.
 However, if nonoperative treatments are ineffective, they will tell you about the surgery they believe will be best for you.
 If surgery is required, our surgeons have extensive training in the latest ankle and foot surgical procedures.

 When you have foot pain or ankle pain, it can take a toll on your whole life.
 Our foot specialists are not only medical experts, but they’re also knowledgeable professionals who want to do more than just treat your foot or ankle; they want to help you get back to what you love.
 To schedule an appointment, call (530) 587-7461 or request an appointment online.

 Exceptional Care Begins at Tahoe Forest Orthopedics & Sports Medicine

 If you have a foot injury or condition, call (530) 587-7461 to schedule an appointment with one of our expert foot doctors or surgeons or request an appointment online.
-We have convenient locations in Truckee and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine & Therapy Services, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine & Therapy Services, and the Incline Village Community Hospital.